daniel-grabczewski/daniel-grabczewski/README.md

 <h3>ISTQB-certified Software Tester with a strong software development background</h3>

-I specialise in **manual QA, data integrity validation, and evidence-driven testing**, with hands-on experience validating real systems across UI, API, and persistence layers.
+I specialise in **Automation, data integrity validation, manual testing, and evidence-driven testing**, with hands-on experience validating real systems across UI, API, and persistence layers.

 My background in software development helps me:
+- Write and architect clean automation scripts in C#
 - Test systems at the **state and data level**, not just the UI
 - Design **high-value test cases** around real failure modes
 - Communicate defects clearly with **technical accuracy and reproducible evidence**